Hello, I’m new here, but I’ve come to share my now completed ROMhack, Fire Emblem Deity Device.

 As far as the overall game, it is not designed to be extremely difficult, while also not being turn-off-your-brain easy.
 Though, certain things may take some getting used to such as utilizing and playing against magic or playing against the increased range of bows (see the README).

 Deity Device is also a heavily story driven game.
-It is actually because of the amount of text in the game that I was forced to divide it into two patches.
+It is actually because of the amount of text in the game that I was forced to divide it into three patches.
 If you’ve played console RPGs from the late 90s to early 2000s, then you should be familiar with multi-disc games, and the way it works is similar to that.
 The player will need to apply each patch to a separate FE8 ROM and start playing in the Part 1 ROM.
-After Chapter 10, the game will prompt the player to switch to the Part 2 ROM by renaming the .sav file to be loaded when booting Part 2.
-Again, more details about this can be found in the README.

 As for the story, I tried to build it without frontloading too much lore and overwhelming the player.
 I will therefore leave it brief and say that the game begins with a young noblewoman on a pilgrimage with her band of knights, but she is diverted when her brother is kidnapped, gradually being drawn into the larger plot.